 And RealPage took part in Big Real Estate’s multi-million-dollar effort to crush activists and labor unions.
-The Big Tech firm delivered $500,000, in 2018, to defeat Prop 10 and another $500,000, in 2020, to stop Prop 21.
+The Big Tech firm delivered $500,000, in 2018, to defeat Prop 10, but that money wasn’t spent.
+The $500,000 contribution was then used, in 2020, to stop Prop 21.
 Clearly, RealPage saw the initiatives as serious threats to its growing profits.

 Interestingly, Big Tech and its statewide lobbying organization, California YIMBY, refused to endorse Prop 10 and Prop 21, essentially standing with Big Real Estate.

 Now RealPage is facing an antitrust lawsuit in San Diego — only days after the ProPublica investigation was published.
 Bloomberg Law reported on Wednesday that a group of renters have filed the suit, accusing RealPage and several big-time landlords of “illegally sharing price information through data analytics software made by RealPage rather than competing to attract renters.”

 Corporate landlords Equity Residential and Essex Property Trust, who were among the top contributors to the No on Prop 10 and No on Prop 21 campaigns, were also named as defendants in the RealPage lawsuit.
 Billionaire Sam Zell, chairman of Equity Residential, is known to be the “quintessential corporate vulture.”